Ten-minute neighborhoods, 30-minute cities, Covid-19, and the future of public transit

 - Focus on centers, not corridors.
 Successful rapid transit lines and stations link walkable centers to one another.
 A ten-minute walk is rarely more than half a mile.
 A bicycle can extend the ten-minute radius out to two miles, perhaps a little more.
 Research shows that most people are willing to walk or cycle further on the home end of a trip than on the work end.
 Conventional transportation planning in the Bay Area frequently takes a corridor approach which ignores all this.
 Corridor planning typically defines a corridor a few miles wide and a several miles long, and a high-capacity transit line is planned for the corridor, often in the median of a freeway.
 Plans claiming to be ‘multimodal’ might add a few segments of bike lane or cycle path, along with a few pedestrian safety improvements.
 Housing, office, retail, and instutional developments are encouraged to land anywhere in the corridor.
 Corridor planning has the separate elements that make up a walkable and bikeable city, but they aren’t in the right proximity or relation to one another.
 Corridor plans have mostly failed to make good neighborhoods for living and working, and seldom make truly walkable and bikeable places.
 Our planning needs to focus on creating walkable centers, and connect them with corridors.
 Major regional destinations like office centers and universities should be clustered close to frequent transit.
 Transit stations stranded in freeway medians are unlikely to grow into walkable and livable places.
 We should do our best to connect the freeway median transit we have already built to adjacent communities, but avoid building new ones – let’s instead choose routes and station locations that connect centers to one another.

-Over the next few weeks we’ll lay out an action plan that expands on these six strategies, sustaining transit service through the duration of the Covid crisis and getting us to our goal of 80% sustainable trips within the next decade.
+We’re working on an action plan that expands on these six strategies, sustaining transit service through the duration of the Covid crisis and getting us to our goal of 80% sustainable trips within the next decade.